Open Access

 CMES-Computer Modeling in Engineering & Sciences, Vol.78, No.2, pp. 109-150, 2011, DOI:10.3970/cmes.2011.078.109

 Abstract A particular implementation of the hybrid boundary element method is presented for the two-dimensional analysis of potential and elasticity problems, which, although general in concept, is suited for fracture mechanics applications.
 Generalized Westergaard stress functions, as proposed by Tada, Ernst and Paris in 1993, are used as the problem's fundamental solution.
 The proposed formulation leads to displacement-based concepts that resemble those presented by Crouch and Starfield, although in a variational framework that leads to matrix equations with clear mechanical meanings.
-Problems of general topology, such as in the case of unbounded and multiply-connected domains, may be modeled.
-The formulation, which… More >
+Problems of general topology, such as in the case of unbounded and multiply-connected domains, may More >